White County, Tennessee

 Of course, we will try to settle your case without the necessity of filing suit.
 But sometimes, the responsible party denies any wrongdoing or denies the severity of your injury.
 When that happens, it usually becomes necessary for us to file a lawsuit on your behalf.
 For more detailed information on the litigation process, click here.

-White County is in the 13th Judicial District, and the following individuals preside over civil cases:
+White County is in the 13th Judicial District, and the following individuals preside over civil cases in Circuit Court:

 In White County, for the 2010-2011 reporting period, there were only 26 tort cases (cases alleging wrongful death or personal injury) filed and none of those cases went to trial.
 For the 2011-2012 reporting period, only two went to trial.
 The injured party lost both of those cases.
 For 2012-2013, 27 tort cases were filed in White County and only one tort case was tried.
 The injured party lost that trial and did not receive any compensation.
 In 2013-2014, 30 tort cases were filed in White County but none went to trial.
 In 2014-2015, there was a slight increase in filings with 32 but again none went to trial.
-Finally, last year there were 31 cases filed in White County, one case was tried, but the injured party lost their trial.
+During the 2015-2016 reporting period, there were 31 cases filed in White County, one case was tried, but the injured party lost their trial.
+In 2016-2017, 27 injury or death cases were filed but none were tried.
+For 2017-2018, only 10 injury or death cases were filed and 2 were tried.
+The injury victims lost both of those trials.
+Last year, 4 injury or death cases were filed and none were tried.

 Contact Us Today